Morning, Tuesday, 7th May 2019

 THIS EVENT IS CPD CERTIFIED

-This timely conference will bring out latest thinking on key issues relating to the spread of misinformation and disinformation online - including the roles of business practice, education and policy.
+This timely conference will examine key issues relating to the spread of misinformation and disinformation online, in the context of the Government’s upcoming White Paper on Internet Safety and Online Harms.

-Planned sessions examine implications of proposals in the Government’s upcoming white paper on internet safety and online harms - as well as findings and recommendations from the Digital, Culture, Media and Sport Select Committee interim report into disinformation and ‘fake news’.
+Delegates will assess implications of proposals in the White Paper - as well as findings and recommendations from the Digital, Culture, Media and Sport Select Committee final report into disinformation and ‘fake news’, which called for wide-ranging reform of laws governing digital advertising, social media and data.

 Further sessions will consider what further steps are required to overcome the key challenges and to develop effective countermeasures - including options for policy and regulation, education and public awareness, and potential technological solutions such as the use of AI to perform automated content scanning and takedown.